firestarter-io/node-algorithm/docs/algorithm/burnmatrix.md

 ];
 ```

 While visually it appears as though each inner array is a row within the matrix, it actually represents a column.
-This means that if you wish to set the first
+While the above `math.zeros(2, 3)` seems like it should produce a matrix that is two units wide by three units tall,